emmahello/um/Xueyan Lu UM notes.md

 ----billing--
 If not change, check 00002-Isodose Plan - NO CHARGE

+### label
+@@@@@@@@label: initial, V1,V2,V3; inpatients V1_ETHOS, V2_Edge
+Each replan or revised plan will include 'V' (version) at the end:    Prostate V1, Prostate V2, Prostate V3, etc.
+Inpatient plans at the West location will also include the name of the linac:  Prostate_EdgeV1, Prostate_ETHOSV1, Prostate_ETHOSV2, etc.
+Plans for prior delivered fractions, which is used to build the Plan SUM, will include the number of fractions previously delivered at the end and will be rejected:  Prostate_10FX, Prostate_15FX (rejected), etc.
+Plan SUM:  Plans within the same course will be labeled using the plan name + 'SUM' (e.g., initial Prostate_13FX (rejected) + Prostate V1):  Prostate_SUM
+Plan Sum for different courses will be labeled using the course numbers + 'Sum ' (e.g., Sum for all courses from C1, C2, C3): C1_C2_C3_SUM

 # Records Release Rotation
+Lu is responsible for April, July, Oct
 Request Patient DICOM from other hospitals
 	Physician's Order says Specical physics consult needed, Prior history of RT as MSKCC satellite in New Jersey.
 EQD2 calc.
 	Ask UM MD whether DICOM has been requested yet, he said no. His physician assistant gave the dsmt MSKCC MD's name and location.
 Dsmt googled and called the office.